Unit Testing Boundary Conditions and Edge Cases

 -

-Verify error messages are helpful for invalid boundaries
+Verify error messages for invalid boundary inputs

 -

-Document why specific boundaries matter
+Document why specific boundaries matter for your domain

 -

-Test overflow/underflow for numeric operations
+Test overflow/underflow for all numeric operations

 Constraints and Warnings